Multimodal Recommender Systems: A Survey: Feature Enhancement

 \subsection{Contrastive Learning}

-Unlike DRL, cotrastive learning methods enhance the representation by data augmentation, which is also helpful to handle the sparsity problem.
-Many works in MRS have introduced CL loss functions, mainly for the modality alignment and enhancing the deep feature information between positive and negative samples.
+Unlike DRL, contrastive learning methods enhance the representation by data augmentation, which is also helpful in handling the sparsity problem.
+Besides, Many works have introduced CL loss functions mainly for modality alignment.

-MCPTR~\cite{liu2022contrastive} proposes a novel CL loss, which makes the different modal representations of the same item have semantic similarity.
+Liu~\etal~\cite{liu2022contrastive} propose a novel CL loss, which makes the different modal representations of the same item have semantic similarity.
 In addition, GHMFC~\cite{wang2022multimodal} constructs two contrastive learning modules, based on the entity embedding representations derived from the graph neural network.
 The two CL loss functions are in two directions, \ie text to image and image to text.
 Cross-CBR \cite{ma2022crosscbr} proposes a CL loss to align the graph representation from the bundle view and item view.
-While, MICRO~\cite{zhang2022latent} focus on shared modal information and specific modal information.
+MICRO~\cite{zhang2022latent} focuses on both shared modal information and specific modal information.
 In CMCKG~\cite{cao2022cross}, entity embeddings are obtained from both descriptive attributes and structural link information through knowledge graphs for contrastive loss.
-In HCGCN~\cite{mu2022learning}, to enforce visual and textual item features mapped into the same semantic space, it refers to CLIP ~\cite{radford2021learning} that adopts contrastive learning and maximizes the similarity of correct visual-textual pair in a batch.
-Besides, it sets up weights for different CL loss functions.
+In HCGCN~\cite{mu2022learning}, to enforce visual and textual item features mapped into the same semantic space, it refers to CLIP~\cite{radford2021learning} that adopts contrastive learning and maximizes the similarity of correct visual-textual pair in a batch.
+Furthermore, Zhou~\etal~\cite{zhou2023bootstrap} and Wei~\etal~\cite{wei2023multi} both design the modality-based contrastive loss for alignment and digging out the inter-relationships between distinct modalities.